MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 2. Choose the **Update Exchange Rates** action.

 The value in the **Exchange Rate** field on the **Currencies** page is updated with the latest currency exchange rate.

+## <a name="see-related-training-at-microsoft-learnlearnpathsuse-multiple-currencies-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/use-multiple-currencies-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Set Up an Additional Reporting Currency](finance-how-setup-additional-currencies.md)